…a gathering of people

-While our mission drives our focus, our values help shape our culture.
+While our mission drives our organizational values, our cultural values help shape our DNA and how we live out our mission.

 “Life-Giving AND Life-Changing Love”

 We believe that God created us to be in a relationship with Him and He made a way for that through Jesus.
-It’s through His transforming power that God changes every ‘element’ of our lives from the inside out.
+It’s through His transforming power that God changes every element of our lives from the inside out.
 As God is pouring life and grace into us through Jesus, we’re to impact and influence others.
 We believe that as we are changed by God, we become more of who we were created to be.
 We experience freedom that liberates us to love God and love others.
 A kind of life-giving and life-changing love that promotes peace and transforms our relationships, homes, neighborhoods, city, and the world.
-(Genesis 2; Matthew 22: 34-40; John 7:37-38; Ephesians 2:1-10 & 4:24)
+(Matthew 22:34-40; John 7:37-38; Ephesians 2:1-10)

 “Come As You Are”

 You don’t have to “clean up” before you get to Jesus.
 He is the giver of a new life.
 All have gone astray from what God designed and from all He is calling us to be.
 But God’s grace welcomes any wanderer home into a relationship with Him and His family.
 Everybody’s welcome.
 Each one matters.
 Anything’s possible.
-At Elements City Church everyone is accepted, but everyone is expected to keep growing.
-In other words, grace and growth are inseparably connected.
-(John 3:16-17; John 15:1-5,15-17; Galatians 4:19, Luke 15; Mark 1:14-15; Matthew 5:13-16; John 1:35-51; 2 Cor.
-5:14-20).
+(John 3:16-17; John 15:1-5,15-17; Galatians 4:19, Luke 15; Mark 1:14-15).

-We were created, rescued and called to become MORE and that happens best within Biblical community.
-We were designed to live deeply with one another: praying, bearing burdens, sharing, celebrating mourning, reflecting truth and serving others as we walk through life together.
-We believe more life change happens through circles than rows!
-(Genesis 2:18; Acts 2:42-47; Phil.
-2:1-10; 1 Thess.
+We were created, rescued and called to become MORE and that happens best within biblical community.
+We were designed to live deeply with one another: praying, bearing burdens, sharing, celebrating, mourning, reflecting truth and serving others as we walk through life together.
+We believe more life change happens through circles than rows.
+(Genesis 2:18; Acts 2:42-47; 1 Thess.
 2:8; Hebrews 10:24-25)

 “The Bleachers Are The Cheap Seats”

 Elements City Church strives to be good neighbors by generously sharing our time, attention, and resources.
-We are to be “the light of the world” everywhere God leads us and reflect Him to a hurting and skeptical world by how well we SERVE and GIVE to others.
-We can’t out ‘give’ God!
-(Isaiah 58:10; Micah 6:8; Matthew 5:14-16; Acts 4:32-37, James 1:22-27)
+We are to be “the light of the world” everywhere God leads us and reflect Him to a hurting and skeptical world by how well we serve and give to others.
+(Isaiah 58:10; Micah 6:8; Matthew 5:14-16)

 Excellence is a worthy pursuit to honor a Worthy God.
 Excellence ‘simply put’ is doing the very best with what God has entrusted you with whether it be leadership, spiritual gifts, resources, facilities, ministries, or the moments we have together.
 We believe this kind of excellence honors God and inspires others.
 (Romans 12:1-2; Colossians 3:17)